 It may not sound right, but more humidity, more so in northern climates, can result in your home’s air feeling warmer than it is.
 Include the other benefits of reducing dry skin and static, and a whole-home humidifier could be the perfect addition to your heating system.

 Invest in a Programmable Thermostat

 We say it all the time – a programmable thermostat lowers your energy usage and bills no matter what temperature it is.
 A programmable thermostat will enable you to turn down your home temperature while you are away to help decrease heating costs, and turn up the temperature before you even arrive home to yield the right amount of home comfort.

 Having the correct amount of attic insulation helps retain heat during the winter, decreasing your energy usage because your heating system doesn’t have to work as hard, and therefore saves you money on heating bill.
 Check with your local utility companies about rebates on installing or upgrading your home’s insulation.

 Insulating your hot water pipes can actually help boost the temperature a few degrees.
 Hot water on a decreased setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Furnace Tune-Up

 Be sure your heater is ready to keep your home warm and cozy all winter long with an expert Precision tune-up from Atmostemp Service Experts.
-Currently we are offering discounts on our seasonal tune ups to help make sure you stay warm and safe through the winter.
-Call 856-310-4824 today to schedule your seasonal tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.
+Currently we are providing discounts on our seasonal tune ups to help make sure you stay warm and safe through the winter.
+Call 856-310-4824 today to schedule your seasonal tune-up or set up a free in-home estimate on a new, energy-efficient heating system.